marvin-hermann-research/ros2-robot-locomotion-framework/README.md

 ## Future Work

 A dedicated hardware project building upon this framework is currently planned.
-The goal is to control a simple, stationary robot arm using **simulated neuromorphic sensors**.
+The goal is to control a simple, stationary robot arm using simulated neuromorphic sensors, implemented on conventional hardware (e.g., ESP32) but emulating event-driven behaviour.
-These sensors will be implemented using conventional hardware (e.g. ESP32), but will emulate neuromorphic behaviour through event-driven signal processing.

-The robot arm will support four distinct movement patterns, each of which can be executed either **continuously** or as a **one-shot** action.

-This future work aims to validate the current software stack on real hardware and explore the integration of neuromorphic-inspired input into behaviour tree–based control.
+This work serves as a bridge towards the next iterations in the [AETHER Series](https://github.com/marvin-hermann-research/aether-framework-overview.git), validating the software stack on physical hardware and preparing for more complex, multi-agent and AI-driven control systems in future AETHER versions.

 ## License